 In-situ conservation

-• In-situ conservation
+- In-situ conservation

 In this, the species remain in their natural habitats and the places are protected by protecting the whole ecosystem of the place.
 For instance: wildlife sanctuary.

-• Ex-situ conservation
+- Ex-situ conservation

 In this, the protection of biodiversity or wild animals is taken from their natural habitat and shifted to a new safe place for their conversion.
 For instance -the zoo.

-Legal Provisions for wildlife Conservation Efforts in India
+Legal Provisions for Wildlife Conservation Efforts in India

 In India, various laws provide for the conservation of wildlife, as well as overall biodiversity.
-The chief among them is the Wildlife Protection Act, 1972 which was implemented to protect our wild animals, birds and plants.
+The chief among them is the Wildlife Protection Act, of 1972 which was implemented to protect our wild animals, birds and plants.
 Further, a Wildlife Crime Control Bureau has been set up to curb illegal trade or smuggling of endangered species in the country.
 There are many constitutional provisions protecting the environment.

 Under Article 51(g), the constitution of India also guarantees the protection of wildlife and compassion for living creatures.
 In addition to this, Article 48 also puts an obligation on the state to protect, safeguard and work for the improvement of forests and wildlife in the country.
-The subjects relating to the protection of wildlife are mentioned under the concurrent list, which means both the Centre and the state government is empowered to make law on this subject.
+The subjects relating to the protection of wildlife are mentioned under the concurrent list, which means both the Centre and the state government are empowered to make laws on this subject.

 In the case of the State of Bihar vs. Murad Ali Khan (1989), the Honourable Supreme Court held that hunting has been defined under Section 2(16) of the Wildlife Protection Act.
 If the same is done without the permission of the forest authorities, the offence is punishable under Section 51 of the Wildlife Act.